 Despite having insurance, patients are subjected to exorbitant co-pays and may decide to forego what their physician considers to be the most effective treatment for their specific type of cancer.
 Hematology/oncology pharmacists are an essential partner in improving access to these medications, by advocating for payment equality with oral and intravenous chemotherapies and discouraging restricted distribution systems that create hurdles for patients and providers.
 Oral chemotherapy also carries significant risks when not used appropriately, therefore hematology/oncology pharmacists are in a unique position to create guidelines and provide education to ensure these medications are used safely and effectively.

-Additional Health Policy Concerns
+Additional Public Policy Concerns

 - Maintain and expand U.S. investments in research for cancer treatment to ensure that new innovations are possible